microsoft/AL-Go/Scenarios/SetupPowerPlatform.md

-# [PREVIEW] Connect your GitHub repository to Power Platform
+# Connect your GitHub repository to Power Platform

 There are 2 steps to connect your GitHub repository to your Power Platform tenant and environments: